world-class/REPL/slack/README.md

 ### Channels

+:lock: The Slack workspace is available to enrolled students only.

 Popular channels are listed below.
 To see a comprehensive list of channels, click on [channel browser](https://slack.com/help/articles/205239967-Join-a-channel) in the University of London's Slack workspace.

 #### All cohorts